 Addiction, abuse, and misuse.
 Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental ingestion.
 Neonatal opioid withdrawal syndrome.
 Cytochrome P450 3A4 interaction.
 Risks from concomitant use with benzodiazepines or other CNS depressants.

-Initiation of CYP3A4 inhibitors (or discontinuation of CYP3A4 inducers) can result in fatal overdose.
-May be potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors), CYP2D6 inhibitors (eg, quinidine, fluoxetine); monitor.
-May be antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin); monitor.
-Increased CNS effects with concomitant alcohol, benzodiazepines, or other CNS depressants (eg, sedatives, hypnotics, anxiolytics, neuroleptics, tranquilizers, anesthetics, phenothiazines, other opioids); consider reducing dose for one or both drugs.
+Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor closely; consider prescribing naloxone if concomitant use is warranted.
 During or within 14 days of MAOIs: not recommended.
-Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5HT3 receptor antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue).
+Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5HT3 receptor antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Avoid mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and/or precipitate withdrawal symptoms.
+May be potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
+May be antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics.
-Increased risk of urinary retention and/or severe constipation with anticholinergics; monitor.
-Potentiates muscle relaxants; monitor.
+Paralytic ileus may occur with anticholinergics.
 May increase serum amylase.